 Total executed (aggregate) volumes serve two purposes:

-Environment and price tuning points (volumes plotted on the y axis): When and where prices are going to get “stuck” (generally speaking, at high volume nodes) vs where they will run / deflect (low volume nodes).
+Environment and price turning points (volumes plotted on the y axis): When and where prices are going to get “stuck” (generally speaking, at high volume nodes) vs where they will run / deflect (low volume nodes).
 Acceptance and rejection is a basic principle of volume / market profile which holds true in in any environment.
 All support and resistance levels can be directly tied to volume profile.

 Early directional signals (volumes plotted on the x axis): combined with location, high volumes are indicative of either an impending reversal or breakout.
 Low volumes are indicative of either short term fills (aka single prints or liquidity gaps) or pullbacks